LogoClim: WorldClim in NetLogo

 Summary

-LogoClim follows the FAIR Principles for Research Software (FAIR4RS) (Barker et al., 2022) and is openly available on the CoMSES Network and GitHub.
-Figure 1 showcases the functionality of the model.
+LogoClim follows the FAIR Principles for Research Software (Barker et al., 2022) and is openly available on the CoMSES Network and GitHub.
+Figure 1 and Figure 2 illustrate the model’s interface and functionality.

 Statement of need

 The lack of reproducibility is a major concern in science (Baker, 2016), including in computational research (Peng, 2011).
-This challenge is particularly relevant for agent-based models, which are widely used to simulate complex phenomena (Grimm et al., 2006, 2020).
-One effective strategy to address this issue is the development of open, specialized tools that enhance transparency, standardization, and reusability among researchers (Barba, 2022; Ram et al., 2019).
+This challenge is particularly relevant for agent-based models, which are used to simulate complex phenomena (Grimm et al., 2006, 2020).
+One effective strategy to address this issue is the development of open, specialized tools that enhance transparency and promote standardization, and reusability among researchers (Barba, 2022; Ram et al., 2019).
 This is why LogoClim was created.

-The model was created as part of a project of the Sustentarea Research and Extension Center, which aims to evaluate the impact of climate change on the health and nutrition of Brazilian children under five years old (Carvalho et al., 2023).
-LogoClim functions as a submodel for an ABM designed to help researchers, policymakers, and practitioners better understand the potential consequences of climate change on this vulnerable population.
+The model was originally developed as part of a project by the Sustentarea Research and Extension Center, aimed at evaluating the impact of climate change on the health and nutrition of Brazilian children under five years old (Carvalho et al., 2023).
+During development, however, we recognized that the model had broader potential beyond the scope of our study.
+LogoClim can now be used as a submodel within agent-based models designed to help researchers, policymakers, and practitioners explore the potential impacts of climate change across different contexts and geographical areas.

 Acknowledgements

-We gratefully acknowledge the contributions of Stephen E. Fick, Robert J. Hijmans, and the entire WorldClim team for their dedication to developing and maintaining the WorldClim datasets.
+We gratefully acknowledge Stephen E. Fick, Robert J. Hijmans, and the entire WorldClim team for their outstanding work in creating and maintaining the WorldClim datasets, which form the foundation of this project.

-We also thank the World Climate Research Programme (WCRP), which, through its Working Group on Coupled Modelling, coordinated and promoted the Coupled Model Intercomparison Project Phase 6 (CMIP6).
+We also acknowledge the World Climate Research Programme (WCRP), its Working Group on Coupled Modelling, and the Coupled Model Intercomparison Project Phase 6 (CMIP6) for coordinating and advancing global climate model development.

-Finally, we recognize the Sustentarea Research and Extension Center at the University of São Paulo (USP) and the Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq) for their support in the development of this project.
+Finally, we acknowledge the Sustentarea Research and Extension Center at the University of São Paulo (USP), the Department of Science and Technology of the Secretariat of Science, Technology, and Innovation and of the Health Economic-Industrial Complex (SECTICS) of the Ministry of Health of Brazil, and the National Council for Scientific and Technological Development (CNPq) (grant no. 444588/2023-0) for their support in the development of this project.

 Author contributions